-Globalization: The forces of globalization and commoditization in today's business world are unstoppable.
-Globalization and commoditization have created a challenge for companies, which it's How to cut costs and grow simultaneously.
+The forces of globalization and commoditization in today's business world are unstoppable.
+Globalization and commoditization have created a challenge for companies that are as tough as it is clear: How to cut costs and grow simultaneously?
 During the industrial revolution, companies looked for new markets, new sources of raw material and new sources of labor.
 The revolution was fueled by globalization and companies thrived by taking advantage of economies of scale.
 Senior executives now understand that they can't just focus on supply chain operations to create efficiencies.
 The challenge is to integrate supply chain execution with the overall corporate business strategy, and to use the supply chain as a catalyst for business transformation or business reinvention.
-[13].
+[11].